Professor Michael Stewardson

 - Water resources (environmental water, water sharing, river basin management)

-Dr Michael Stewardson is a Senior Lecturer in the Department of Infrastructure Engineering at The University of Melbourne.
-He is involved with the Departmental Research Group in Environmental Hydrology and Water Resources
+Michael Stewardson is a Professor in the Department of Infrastructure Engineering at The University of Melbourne.
+He is Discipline Leader for Environmental Hydrology and Water Resources

 - freshwater ecosystem management